 You can also have font problems if you choose complicated fonts because they may be available only in one operating system.
 Most operating systems have similar fonts but some have weird names and do not fall back to a standard font.
 Some document creators deliberately select proprietary fonts for no useful reason.
 LibreOffice on the Linux Mint distribution of Linux is good at finding the right local font.

 If you want to test compatibility of conversions between .docx files and .odt, choose a document with revisions and revision comments.
-From all the conversions I made, revision comments were the last thing to create problems.
+In all the conversions I make, revision comments are the most likely thing to create problems.

 LibreOffice or OpenOffice?